felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 sense?
 Again, I could hear Gabrielle's wise statement in the back of my
 mind: "You never want to read the same book twice."

+Duh!
+Ok, the third time is the charm.

 ## Attempt 3: Record knowledge in a journal

 After feeling like I was on the right path but struggling to find a